 The Rector CSSC develops, produces and evaluates simulation components of the graduate medical education curriculum.
-In working with the Dean of the medical school, specifically the assistant Dean of GME, John Kairys, MD and with our Director of Surgical Simulation, Carmen Sultana, MD the Rector CSSC team has developed, supported, evolved many simulation-based teaching and evaluation programs that cover the scope of the clinical core competencies delineated by the ACGME.
+In working with the Dean of the Medical College, specifically the assistant Dean of GME, John Kairys, MD, and with our Director of Surgical Simulation, Carmen Sultana, MD, the Rector CSSC team has developed, supported, evolved many simulation-based teaching and evaluation programs that cover the scope of the clinical core competencies delineated by the ACGME.

 Graduate Medical Education Programs